 Remember it is not just about the gap it is about the tension below.
 As previously mentioned above there are varying degrees of abdominal separation.

-What exercises are suitable for abdominal separation ?
+What exercises are suitable for Diastatis Recti ?

 Unfortunately I see many women return workouts after pregnancy and childbirth and perform inappropriate abdominal exercises as their goal is to flatten their belly and lose the dreaded “mummy tummy” as soon as possible.
 Many traditional core exercises such as sit up, crunches and planks can delay healing or worsen rectus diastasis plus cause pelvic floor issues like incontinence and prolapse.